Hunter13-cmr/portfolio_project/README.md

 ---

+## Contributing
+Contributions are welcome!
+To contribute:
+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/YourFeature`.
+3. Commit changes: `git commit -m 'Add feature'`.
+4. Push to your branch: `git push origin feature/YourFeature`.
+5. Open a pull request.

+---
 ## Contact
 For inquiries, feedback, or collaboration opportunities, please reach out via GitHub Issues or the contact form in the portfolio project.